YonatanReuvenIsraeli/Explorer-AutoRestart/README.md

 # Explorer AutoRestart v1.0.0
-Auto-restarts explorer.exe if process is stopped.
+Auto-restarts the proccess explorer.exe if it is stopped.